This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 There is nothing better than slicing into fresh warm bread, and baguettes are best eaten the day they are made while still warm.

-• Storing: This french loaf is easy to store.
+• Storing: This French loaf is easy to store.
 Wrap it loosely and keep it at room temperature for 2 to 3 days.
-If the bread isn’t as crusty after a while you can place it in a warm oven (200 degrees) for 5 or 10 minutes, and it should come out good as new.
+If the bread becomes less crusty after a while, you can place it in a warm oven (200 degrees) for 5 or 10 minutes, and it should come out as good as new.

 • Freeze: Make a double batch and then freeze some loaves for a later date.
 Wrap the completely cooled loaves in plastic wrap and then in foil.
 Keep in the freezer for up to 3 months.
 Let it thaw at room temperature.
-To bring back it’s crustiness place in a warm oven for 5-10 minutes till you bring back that crusty goodness you love.
-You can also slice the bread before freeze and place in a freezer safe bag and then remove just what you need.
+To bring back its crustiness, place in a warm oven for 5-10 minutes till you bring back that crusty goodness you love.
+You can also slice the bread before freezing.
+Place it in a freezer-safe bag, and then remove just what you need.
 Toast the bread in a toaster for ultimate crunch and flavor.

 Pin this now to find it later